How to Make Avocado Oil Skin Moisturizer

-If you would like a chemical-free way to replenish, hydrate, and calm your itchy, dry, or chapped skin, avocado oil is an all-natural solution.
+If you would like a way to moisturize dry or chapped skin, avocado oil is a great solution.
 Short of spraying directly on skin and hair to achieve the desired effects of smooth suppleness, you can avoid the mess by crafting your own avocado oil skin moisturizer.
 This oil-based moisturizer will feel different on your skin compared to water-based lotions, but, consequently, it will take less avocado oil moisturizer to soothe your skin.
 Another bonus of making your own skin moisturizer is you can leave it unscented or add a couple of drops of any essential oil you enjoy smelling and which don’t cause you irritation—examples include lavender, rose, chamomile, sandalwood, and eucalyptus.
 This is especially useful if you're making these as party favors or homemade gifts.

 Avocado Oil Skin Moisturizer Recipe

 Time: 60-70 minutes, including cooling time